An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : Documentation challenges encountered on Hugging Face

 \subsection{Incomplete Metadata}

-We observed that the documentation provided by model owners on Hugging Face is often incomplete.
+We saw, consistent with prior work \cite{oreamuno2024state,Jiang2023AnES,jiang2024peatmoss, jiang2023ptmtorrent}, that the documentation provided by model owners on Hugging Face is often incomplete.
 This is a trend not just for smaller, infrequently used projects but also for large projects with tens of thousands of downloads.
 For example, OpenAI's \model{clip-vit-large-patch14-336} model, with 5,827,027 downloads, has a model card that is almost entirely incomplete, save for basic hyper-parameter and framework version information \cite{incomplete_docs_example}.
-Only 37.8\% of models and 27.6\% of datasets declared any kind of licensing information in a machine-readable way.
+Only 37.8\% of models and 27.6\% of datasets declared any kind of licensing information in a standardized, machine-readable way.
 We discuss the prevalence of declared components further in \Cref{sec:rq1}.

-Some models may provide information on training data and architecture by linking to scientific papers that include these details, but such a practice introduces an additional hurdle in easily and programmatically obtaining that data.
+Some models may provide information on training data and architecture by linking to scientific papers that include these details, but such a practice introduces an additional hurdle in easily and programmatically obtaining that data, contributing to the ML reproducibility crisis~\cite{jiang2024challenges}.
 Ultimately, the reason why many models do not even mention the datasets used would require further investigation, including interviewing/surveying developers, which is out of the scope of this work.

 During the manual analysis of 100 model cards described in \Cref{sec:license_extraction}, we observed two examples where the Hugging Face team wrote documentation on behalf of model owners.
 The first instance was an image-to-text model uploaded by Microsoft with the disclaimer: ``The team releasing TrOCR did not write a model card for this model so this model card has been written by the Hugging Face team'' \cite{hugging_face_authored_1}.
 The second was a larger version of the same model, also owned by Microsoft \cite{hugging_face_authored_2}.
 In both cases, the models were described by a research paper and released on GitHub.
 Understanding the criteria that the Hugging Face team uses to determine when and how to intervene with model cards requires further investigation, but we do note that according to a blog written by members of the Hugging Face team, they created/updated model cards in some instances to inform design decisions surrounding a new model card template~\cite{hugging_face_model_card_blog}.